Pylons/pyramid/docs/narr/configuration.rst

 ~~~~~~~~~~

 Our hello world application is the simplest possible :mod:`repoze.bfg`
 application, configured "imperatively".
-We can see more or less
+We can see a good deal of
-what's going on "under the hood" when we configure things
+what's going on "under the hood" when we configure a :mod:`repoze.bfg`
-imperatively.
-However, another mode of configuration exists named
+application imperatively.
+However, another mode of configuration
-*declarative* configuration.
+exists named *declarative* configuration.

 Hello World, Configured Declaratively
 -------------------------------------

-:mod:`repoze.bfg` can be configured for the same application
+:mod:`repoze.bfg` can be configured for the same "hello world"
-"declaratively", if so desired.
-Declarative configuration relies on
+application "declaratively", if so desired.
+Declarative configuration
-*declarations* made external to the code in a configuration file
+relies on *declarations* made external to the code in a configuration
-format named :term:`ZCML` (Zope Configuration Markup Language), an XML
+file format named :term:`ZCML` (Zope Configuration Markup Language),
-dialect.
+an XML dialect.

 Declarative configuration mode is the configuration mode in which
 developers cede the most amount of control to the framework itself.